rajprogrammerbd/coding_problems_solved/docs/Business/index.md

 * **What is lead generation?** Lead generation is the process of attracting and converting strangers and prospects into someone who has indicated interest in your company's product or service.

 * **What is SLI (Service Level Idicator)?** A measurement that indicates the performance of a specific aspect of a service.

+* **What is SLO (Service Level Objective)?** A target or goal for the level of service you want to achieve based on the SLI.